ansible/awx-operator/README.md

 Deleting an AWX instance will remove all related deployments and statefulsets, however, persistent volumes and secrets will remain.
 To enforce secrets also getting removed, you can use `garbage_collect_secrets: true`.

+**Note**: If you ever intend to recover an AWX from an existing database you will need a copy of the secrets in order to perform a successful recovery.

 ### Upgrading

 To upgrade AWX, it is recommended to upgrade the awx-operator to the version that maps to the desired version of AWX.
 To find the version of AWX that will be installed by the awx-operator by default, check the version specified in the `image_version` variable in `roles/installer/defaults/main.yml` for that particular release.

 Apply the awx-operator.yml for that release to upgrade the operator, and in turn also upgrade your AWX deployment.

+#### Backup

+The first part of any upgrade should be a backup.
+Note, there are secrets in the pod which work in conjunction with the database.
+Having just a database backup without the required secrets will not be sufficient for recovering from an issue when upgrading to a new version.
+See the [backup role documentation](https://github.com/ansible/awx-operator/tree/devel/roles/backup) for information on how to backup your database and secrets.
+In the event you need to recover the backup see the [restore role documentation](https://github.com/ansible/awx-operator/tree/devel/roles/restore).

 #### v0.14.0